 Learn how to make harvest apple jelly without using added pectin.
-This delicious jelly tastes like autumn and is simple to make and to preserve by canning.
+This delicious apple jelly recipe without pectin tastes like autumn and is simple to make.
+Directions are also included to preserve apple jelly.

 How to make apple jelly without pectin